johntmunger/boilerplate-tailwindv4-eslintv9/README.md

+# Minimal viable single-page friend application

+Using Vuejs 3 and JavaScript with a Pinia storefront for referencing a data array.
+Demo here [https://vuejs3-piniastore-js-2025.netlify.app](https://vuejs3-piniastore-js-2025.netlify.app/).

-# Boilerplate Vuejs 3 with Tailwind v4 and Eslint v9 with Prettier Formatting
+## Vuejs 3 with Tailwind v4 and Eslint v9 with Prettier formatting

 There are some dramatic changes when using Tailwind CSS Version 4 along with large updates when migrating or installing Eslint v9 and newer.
 Scaffold a new project with vue `npm create vue@latest my-vue-app` and take on each of these challenges separately.